What Is Graniteware Cookware Made Of?

 - The products are lightweight and much easier to handle than comparable cast-iron items.

 - You can cook meals in the oven without any mess.

-- Smooth glass surface allows for easy cleaning.
+- The smooth glass surface allows for easy cleaning.

 - The food comes out tender and delicious.

-- Affordable prices make this cookware a reasonable choice for budget minded customers.
+- Affordable prices make this cookware a good choice for budget-minded customers.

 - This cookware cannot be used on glass surfaced stoves, as they can crack the cooktop.

 - Modern graniteware is too thin to hold heat well.